Ready… steady… start offering!

 Social Media, Social Everything.

 Your job mostly consists of photography and making people’s dreams come true.
-You are constantly told to expand your social presence, and a variety of excuses will also soon pop up into your mind in response.
+You are constantly told to expand your social presence, and a variety of excuses will also soon pop up in your mind in response.
 This simply isn’t acceptable anymore.
 If you exclusively use Facebook, you’ll eventually find yourself with diminishing returns.
 Instagram has also peaked as an app and won’t be here forever.
-To be clear; do make one of those Social Medias your main focus, but remember to put some effort here and there, leave word about your mini-sessions on all major social media channels.
+To be clear, make one of those Social Media channels your main focus, but remember to put some effort here and there and leave details about your mini-sessions on all major social media channels.

 Communicate efficiently to save time

 You’re a photographer by profession, not a customer service agent - Natalie Mide understood that all too well.
-Her social channels all clearly state that all questions and bookings should be done via Whatsapp, as it lets her record messages and gather information quickly.
-Think about a single contact channel which would suit you best.
-This way, you’ll have more time to sleep, or take pictures.
+Her social channels clearly state that all questions and bookings should be done via WhatsApp, as it lets her record messages and gather information quickly.
+Think about a single contact channel that would suit you best.
+This way, you’ll have more time to sleep or take pictures.